Reselim/Flipper/docs/index.md

 !!! example "[You can link to URLs and other pages]()"
     It's really simple to link to other pages in call-outs.
 Just wrap your text with `[` and `]({link})` where `{link}` is the URL or page to link to.

+!!! bug "Making new admonitions"
+    You can make new styled admonitions by cloning the template file in `stylesheets/admonitions` and modifying the css of the exposed properties.
+Icons can be retrieved from the material-mkdocs github page, under `docs/.icons/` and then grabbing the SVG code of the icon you want.
+Then you replace the `<svg>...` code in the new `.css` file.

 ---